BFarkascode/STM32_ADC-DACDriver/README.md

 TBD.

 ## To read
-For the ADC, the following parts are "must reads":
+For the DAC, the following parts are "must reads":

-TBD.

-And for the DAC:
 - 15.3 and 15.4 DAC output buffer enable and DAC channel enable: what to enable
 - 15.5.2 DAC channel conversion: explains, how the DAC works
 - 15.5.3 DAC output voltage: the voltage is calculated as Vref x DOR / 4096 for 12 bit.